How to cure plantar fasciitis in one week

 What not to do with plantar fasciitis?

 What are those things you should not do if you want your plantar fasciitis to heal within one week?
-This question has been going on in the mind of many people.
+This question has been going on in the minds of many people.
 However, below is a list of what not to do with plantar fasciitis:

 • Reduce your ease of movement and increase your period of rest.

-• Ensure that the insoles or braces are not too tight as to cause occlusion of your vessels.
+• Ensure that the insoles or braces are not too tight to cause occlusion of your vessels.

 • Be careful with the use of Nonsteroidal Antiinflammatory

-Conclusion – How to cure plantar fasciitis in one week?
+Conclusion: How to cure plantar fasciitis in one week

 Leave a Comment